-Note: You have complete control over the execution of the script.
+You have complete control over the execution of the script.
 This means you can execute it daily, weekly, monthly, or even ad-hoc based on your business needs.
-We strongly recommend scheduling the execution on weekdays between 12:00 AM EST and 5:00 AM EST, or on weekends.
+We strongly recommend scheduling the execution on weekdays between 12:00 AM EST and 5:00 AM EST or weekends.

 Step #6: Viewing Sync History

 After running a sync, you'll be able to view the history/success of the sync by going to the Admin - Integrations section and click on View History in the top right-hand corner of the page.
 There are three possible statuses: